Protecting our Coasts, Communities, and Climate from Offshore Oil Drilling

 In the aftermath of hurricanes Irma, Maria and Harvey, and record-breaking wildfires running rampant through California, it is ironic that we should be allowing oil companies to drill for more of the stuff that is driving climate change and the increasing the intensity of events like major hurricanes and intense wildfires.

 It’s not just the Trump administration that is bending over backwards to make things easier for the oil and gas industry.
-Some of our members of Congress are considering two bills that will make it easier for industry to drill offshore, with fewer safeguards.
-The first, the Streamlining Environmental Approvals Act, will severely weaken the Marine Mammal Protection Act and fast track the process to allow seismic airgun blasting, the precursor to offshore oil drilling.
-By the government’s own estimates, the current seismic blasting proposals for the Atlantic Ocean could harm or kill up to 138,000 marine mammals over the next several years, including the endangered North Atlantic right whale.
+Some of our members of Congress are considering two bills to make it easier for industry to drill offshore, with fewer safeguards..
+The first, the Streamlining Environmental Approvals Act, will severely weaken the Marine Mammal Protection Act and fast track the process to allow seismic airgun blasting, the precursor to offshore oil drilling, affecting dolphins, sea turtles and the last five hundred North Atlantic Right Whales.
 The second, the Accessing Strategic Resources Offshore (ASTRO) Act, seeks to strip the ability of future Presidents to create new national marine monuments and reduce public consultation on where the oil and gas industry should be allowed to drill.

 We’ve seen people rise up to protect their communities, their coasts, and the climate and claim victory over the oil and gas industry.
 Together, we stood up to Shell and its plans to drill in the Arctic Ocean.
 Because of our opposition to seismic blasting in the Atlantic Ocean, permits were denied and our oceans were safe.
 Together, we won protections for the Atlantic Ocean and the Arctic Ocean.
 And can do it again if we stand together!